EyalAr/lwip/README.md

 Colors are specified in one of three ways:

-- As a string. possible values:
+- As a string.
+Possible values:

   ```Javascript
   "black"    // {r: 0, g: 0, b: 0, a: 100}